xebialabs/xl-release-stress-tests/README.md

 - **Release Managers**: The number of "ops" users that will be running the `stress.ReleaseManagerSimulation`
     - Syntax : `-PreleaseManagers=20`
     - The default value is `20`
 -- **Ssh host**: Some simulations start a release which connects to a host using SSH.
-If you want these tasks to finish successfully, then you need to specify `-PsshHost=my-working-ssh-host-ip-address`.
-The provided host should allow to login to `ssh_test` with password `ssh_test`.
+If you want these tasks to finish successfully, then you need to specify `-PsshHost=my-working-ssh-host-ip-address -PsshUser=username -PsshPassword=password`.
+The default value for `sshUser` is `ssh_test` and `sshPassword` is `ssh_test`.

 Example: